ElliotY-ML/Pneumonia_Detection_ChestX/README.md

 Advancements in deep learning and computer vision allow new opportunities to create software to assist medical physicians.
 Assistive software can improve patient prioritization or reduce physicians' efforts to examine medical images.
-In this project, computer vision with a convolutional neural network (CNN) model is trained to predict the presence of pneumonia from chest X-Ray images.
-More specifically, the ImageNet VGG16 CNN model was fine-tuned for this classification task.
-The intention of this software is to pre-screen given chest X-Ray images prior to radiologists' review and classify the X-Ray for the presence or absence of pneumonia.
+In this project, computer vision with a convolutional neural network (CNN) model is trained to predict the presence or absence of pneumonia from chest X-Ray images.
+The VGG16 CNN model was fine-tuned for this classification task.
+The intended use for this model is to pre-screen chest X-Ray images prior to radiologists' review to reduce their workload.

 The paper of Pranav Rajpurkar et al. (2017), "CheXNet: Radiologist-Level Pneumonia Detection on Chest X-Rays with Deep Learning", provides references to compare pneumonia classification performance against.
 This paper established F1-scores as the metric to compare radiologists' and algorithms'